defold/doc/docs/en/manuals/modules.md

 return M
 ```

-The difference is that we create a table flying that we populate with our data (`flying.origins`) and functions (`flying.fly_randomly()`).
+The difference is that we create a table, "flying", that we populate with our data (`flying.origins`) and functions (`flying.fly_randomly()`).
 We end the module by returning the table.
 To use the module we change the butterfly scripts to:

 ```lua
 flying = require "modules_example.flying"